Skip to main content

 Import

-• File: the file to import
+• File containing the data to import

-The operation synchronizes data in CMDBuild:
+The operation synchronizes data in two possible modes:

 • processed rows